sliterok/zenom/zenom-test/README.md

 # SPA Framework Test Application

-This package serves as a test and demonstration application for the `spa-framework`.
+This package serves as a test and demonstration application for the `zenom`.

 ## Purpose

-The primary goal of this application is to showcase how to structure and run a full-stack SPA using the `spa-framework`.
+The primary goal of this application is to showcase how to structure and run a full-stack SPA using the `Zenom`.
 It utilizes the framework's build and development functionalities.

 ## Structure